A double-dimensional approach to formal category theory: Creativity of the forgetful functors U: T-Alg → K

-We start with the creation of restrictions and horizontal composites in $\wAlg vwT$.
-Recall that $\lbcwAlg vT$ has as horizontal morphisms the horizontal $T$-morphisms whose structure cells satisfy the left Beck-Chevalley condition (\defref{left exact}).
-The following result generalises Proposition 4.1 of \cite{Koudenburg15a}. \begin{proposition} For a monad $T$ on a hypervirtual double category $\K$ the following hold for each $v \in \set{\clx, \lax, \psd}$: \begin{enumerate}[label=\textup{(\alph*)}] \item $\map U{\wAlg v\clx T}\K$ creates restrictions $\ul K(f, g)$ where $g$ is a pseudo $T$-morphism; \item $\map U{\wAlg v\lax T}\K$ creates restrictions $\ul K(f, g)$ where $f$ is a pseudo $T$-morphism; \item $\map U{\wAlg v\psd T}\K$ creates all restrictions; \item $\map U{\lbcwAlg vT}\K$ creates unary restrictions $K(\id, g)$ that are preserved by $T$. \end{enumerate} \end{proposition} \begin{proof}[Sketch of the proof] We will sketch the proof of part (b) in the case $v = \lax$.
+We start with the creation of restrictions in $\wAlg vwT$.
+The following result generalises Proposition 4.1 of \cite{Koudenburg15a}. \begin{proposition} For a monad $T$ on an augmented virtual double category $\K$ the following hold for each $v \in \set{\clx, \lax, \psd}$: \begin{enumerate}[label=\textup{(\alph*)}] \item $\map U{\wAlg v\clx T}\K$ creates restrictions $\ul K(f, g)$ where $g$ is a pseudo $T$"/morphism; \item $\map U{\wAlg v\lax T}\K$ creates restrictions $\ul K(f, g)$ where $f$ is a pseudo $T$"/morphism; \item $\map U{\wAlg v\psd T}\K$ creates all restrictions. \end{enumerate} \end{proposition} \begin{proof}[Sketch of the proof] We will sketch the proof of part (b) in the case $v = \lax$.
 Consider a pseudo $T$-morphism $\map fAC$, a lax vertical $T$-morphism $\map gBD$ and a path $\ul K$ of horizontal $T$-morphisms of length $\leq 1$, and assume given a cartesian cell $\phi$ in $\K$ as in the composite on the left-hand side below.
 We obtain a structure cell $\bar J$ on the horizontal source $\hmap JAB$ of $\phi$ by taking the unique factorisation in